Olympic National Park: Best Hikes, Itinerary, and Sights

 Located an hour from Port Angeles, this is where you’ll see iconic mountain views.
 With panoramic views from the parking lot, it’s a great spot to watch the sunrise or sunset.

 Although you don’t need to hike to appreciate the views here, hiking will give you extra time to soak in the sights.
-Check out Sunrise Point for a quick hike or Hurricane Hill and Klahhane Ridge for longer ventures or Mount Angeles if you’re up for a class 3 scramble.
+Check out Sunrise Point for a quick hike, Hurricane Hill and Klahhane Ridge for longer ventures, or Mount Angeles if you’re up for a class 3 scramble.

 Meghann scrambling up Mount Angeles